pekam/co-editor/README.md

 ## Background

+A detailed description of the motivation behind this project, as well as its design and implementation, can be read in my master's thesis ["A Web Component for Real-Time Collaborative Text Editing"](https://www.utupub.fi/handle/10024/147305).

 #### Web Components

 Web components are reusable custom HTML elements which encapsulate their content and styles inside a shadow DOM.